 The closed-packed position of the medial CMC joints is full flexion, while open-packed (resting) position is halfway between flexion and extension.
 The capsular pattern limits the movements of the two CMC joints equally in all directions.
 Additional accessory (arthrokinematic) movements of anteroposterior translation can take place between the metacarpal base and adjacent metacarpal bones if external pressure is applied to the joints.

-If you want to visualize and test your knowledge about the movements described above, take a look at the videos and quizzes in the following study unit.
+If you want to visualize and test your knowledge about the movements described above, take a look at the following study unit and custom quiz.

 Muscles acting on the carpometacarpal joints